Adding Single Pole and Three Way Light Switches in Your Building Layout

 Learn More

-It looks like the nurse's office also could use a light switch, so I'll place one right there.
-Easy peasy, I've got light switches.
-Now I need the corridor to have a light switch.
+It looks like the Nurse’s Office could also use a light switch, so I’ll place one right there.
+Easy peasy, I’ve got light switches.
+Now, I need the corridor to have a light switch.

-All right, so back to you.
+Alright, back to you.
 You can follow those guides or feel free to use your own design.
-I don't sweat it.
+I don’t sweat it.

 How to Learn Revit MEP